SEMICeu/SDG-sandbox/evidences/certificate_of_completion_of_secondary_education/data_model/certificate_of_completion_of_secondary_education_tables_v0.01.md

 ### Issuing Authority
-**Definition**: An Organisation with official authority in charge of issuing Secondary Education Completion Certificates.
+**Definition**: An Organisation with official authority in charge of issuing Secondary Education Completion Evidence.

 **Subclass of**: Public Organisation